-In OS X El Capitan, you can stream certain videos to your Apple TV from Safari or QuickTime Player (version 10).
-Just click the AirPlay icon —if available—in the playback controls, then choose your Apple TV.
+In OS X El Capitan or later, you can stream certain videos to your Apple TV from Safari or QuickTime Player (version 10).
+Click the AirPlay icon (if available) in the playback controls, then choose your Apple TV.

-You can also use AirPlay to mirror or extend everything on your Mac display.
-The display must be connected and awake.
+Use AirPlay to mirror or extend your Mac display

-If you don't see the AirPlay icon , make sure that your Apple TV is awake and meets the system requirements.
+If you don't see the AirPlay icon in your menu bar, make sure that your Apple TV is awake and meets the system requirements.

-- Choose Apple menu > System Preferences, click Security & Privacy, then click the Firewall tab.
+- Choose Apple menu () > System Preferences, then click Security & Privacy.